Fast Sampling for Bayesian Max-Margin Models: Stochastic Subgradient MCMC

 \section{Stochastic Subgradient MCMC}

-Central to all the above stochastic sampling methods is the (stochastic) gradient of the log-posterior $\nabla_{\theta} U(\theta; \data)$.
-However such gradients might not always be available.
-In this section, we investigate the more general subgradient-based HMC methods
+One central part in all the above HMC methods is the (stochastic) gradient of the log-posterior.
+However, such a gradient might not always be available.
+In this section, we investigate a more general subgradient-based HMC method, analyze its theoretical properties, and use it for the fast inference of Bayesian linear SVMs.